TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

       Handle requests until an explicit :meth:`shutdown` request.
 Poll for shutdown every *poll_interval* seconds.
       Ignores the :attr:`timeout` attribute.
 It
-      also calls :meth:`service_actions`, which may be used by a subclass or mixin to provide actions specific to a given service.
-For example, the :class:`ForkingMixIn` class uses :meth:`service_actions` to clean up zombie child processes.
+      also calls :meth:`service_actions`, which may be used by a subkundi or mixin to provide actions specific to a given service.
+For example, the :class:`ForkingMixIn` kundi uses :meth:`service_actions` to clean up zombie child processes.

       .. versionchanged:: 3.3